 IDT keeps international phone calls cheap, whether you're calling Argentina or Zambia.
 The holding company makes most of its money through IDT Telecom, which provides prepaid and rechargeable calling cards and other payment services to customers in the US and 30 other countries.
 As a pioneer in international callback technology (sometimes known as call reorigination), IDT Telecom also offers wholesale termination services to reroute international calls through less expensive US exchanges.
 In addition, the company offers local and long distance services in 11 states under the IDT America brand.

-The US is IDT Telecom's largest market, representing about 70% of revenue.
-Its largest international market, the UK, accounts for about 15%.
+The US is IDT Telecom's largest market, representing about 30% of revenue.
+Its largest international market, the UK, accounts for about a fourth.
 Other international markets include the Netherlands, Spain, Germany, Belgium, Ireland, Italy, Luxembourg, Sweden, Finland, Switzerland, Denmark, Norway, Portugal, Austria and Greece.

 Sales and Marketing